earthengine/Lincoln/README.md

 # What is Lincoln?

-Lincoln is a simple conceptual programming environment.
-Rather than focusing on making programming easier, it is aim to be a easy computing model at the moment.
-So do not expect programming in Lincoln would be easy.
-However, it have very easy concepts and brain models, so it is not hard to learn.

-The name "Lincoln" is to regard the great American president, but it also means short pronunciation "Linear Continuation", which means:

-* Every statement have a continuation, either through the context value, or through the statement setting.
-* All values are linear, including the continuations, which means they can only be used once and have to be used once.
+Lincoln is developed to be a new programming environment, including a simple IR, an simple interpreter, and later some layers of hight level languages.

+The IR is also designed for a form that is suitable as a target of many other programming languages, although those languages generally have quite different sementics.

+In computing, Lincoln lies in between two other simple models: the Turing machine and the lambda calculus.
+The Turing machine have simple operational sementic, but lacks of denotational semantics, which means you need to formally describe what a "state" and a piece of symbols in the tap means, the definition of the machine cannot tell you anything about it.
+The lambda calculus on the other hand, has full of denotational semantics, but hard to define operational sementic - a single substitution can be arbitary complicated, and the order of reduction is unspeified.

+Lincoln has simple operational sementic: the state transition is deterministic, and is always O(1).
+However it is also have native denotation semantics.
+In Lincoln, values are not simple symbols like in the Turing machine.
+They are black boxes that can carry meaning and internal states.

-# What is continuation?
+# Features

-In other languages you have functions, which you get a value back from calling a function.
-A function works on a stack, and a stack is a special kind of data: the size is dynamic.
-In Lincoln, all values are like the stack, even the "return
+* Minimalism: minimal build-in operations (`Jmp`,`Ret`,`Call`), minimal build-in types (closure types).
+* Simple interpreting: the fully functional interpretor is about 1000 line of Rust code, includes the full type definition, thanks to the minimalism design.

+In additional, unlike other programming platforms, Lincoln does not look for a big "std" library.
+Instead, every Lincoln program is supposed to be isolated, abstracted building blocks that rely on the outside world to supply basic operations.
+It only garantee that, as long as the external provided did their part, a Lincoln program will do what it supposed to do.

 # Concepts

-## Permutation

-When a continuation is going to be executed, we use permutations to reorder the values.
-We use the Fisher and Yate's algorithm (but instead of generate the number randomly, specify the number) to map a permutation into a set of numbers, then map these numbers into a single number, stored in a 64 bit unsigned number.

-As a result of a 64 bit number cannot present a number greater than 20!, we limit the number of values to 20.

 ## Context

 A context is a set of values.
-In theory, we allow any number of values in a contexts.
-For the reason that we do not allow permutations for more than 20 elements, we limit the number of elements of a context to 20.
+The basic operation over a context includes: split a context into two, or merge two context into one, or take a value out from a context, or use a permutation to reorder the values.
+Both should be O(1) operation.

+How to represent a context is up to the intepretor.
+In this demostrate intepretor we represent it as a vector, but it can be the set of registries of a CPU, or a piece of memory, or cookies from a website, or anything.

 ## Values

-A contaxt can contain the following values:

-* Closure.
-A closure contains a reference to a group of code entry, and a set of "captured" values, stored in a context.
-* Wrapped.
-A wrapped value presents a value that is only undersood by the execution engine.
-In this demostration this can be anything that is `Any`.
-* FinalReceiver.
-This represents a special value that was provided by the execution engine only.
-When it was evaluated the program execution ends normally.
+The values in a context can be categoried into two:

+* Closures.
+This is the only "build-in" type of Lincoln.
+They can be created and executed (used) within Lincoln.
+It is suprisingly rich and is able to represent types that are familier to other languages, includeing

+  * Tuples or product types
+  * Enums or sum types
+  * Intersection types or objects with multiple consuming methods

+* External types.
+Lincoln does not understand those types and so any attempt to drop or execute them will result in error.
+They can only be produced and consumed by external code.

+## Permutation

+When a continuation is going to be executed, we use permutations to reorder the values.
+We use the Fisher and Yate's algorithm (but instead of generate the number randomly, specify the number) to map a permutation into a set of numbers, then map these numbers into a single number.

+Implementations of intepretor will need to support at least 6 variables, as this is what a 8-bit integer can represent for a permutation.

-## Code entries
+## Instruction set

 A program contains a set of code entries, or instructions.
-There are 4 different kind of code entries:
+There are 3 different kind of code entries:

 * Jump.
 After performing a permutation on the current context, jump to another entry or an external function.
+It have to specify where it will jumpt to.
 * Call.
 Create a value in the current context with part or the current context, and a group of entries or external functions.
 Then jump to another entry or external function.
+It have to specify which entry to call, and after that where to return.
 * Ret.
-Evaluate the first closure value in the current context.
-A specified "variant" is use to pick one entry from the group.
+Take a value out from the context, then execute the value with the rest of the current context, on the specified variant.
+If the value is a closure, this means the specified varient of the entry group will be used, and the captured values will be merged with the current context.

+Every code entries are refered by a name.

 ## Code references